VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: PRELIMINARIES

-A state-of-the-art approach~\cite{Chapel2006} to numerically approximate \Vs\ is to sample states $x^{sample} \in \Xs$ and verify whether from there it is possible to reach an equilibrium point.
+A state-of-the-art approach to numerically approximate backward reachable sets is to sample states $x^{sample} \in \Xs$ and verify whether, from there, it is possible to reach the target set~\cite{Djeridane2008}, $\mathcal{S}$ for our application.
 This can be done by solving an OCP like the following one:

-where $N \in \mathbb{N}$ is the time horizon, which must be sufficiently large to allow the system to reach, if it is possible, an equilibrium state from $x^{sample}$.
+where $N \in \mathbb{N}$ is the time horizon, which must be sufficiently large to allow the system to reach, if possible, an equilibrium state from $x^{sample}$.
 If a solution of this problem is found, then we know that $x^{sample} \in \Vs$, and the whole state trajectory is in \Vs .
 Otherwise, we can assume that $x^{sample} \not \in \Vs$, even though this is not necessarily the case because a solution may exist even if the solver was unable to find one.
 While potentially impactful, this issue is typically neglected by assuming that the solver can find a solution if one exists.
 This information is then used to train a classifier (e.g., SVM or NN) to distinguish viable and non-viable states.

 This approach scales badly because it requires a dense sampling of \Xs\ to accurately approximate \Vs .
-To reduce complexity, it has been coupled with Active Learning, a technique to choose the most informative or representative values of $x^{sample}$~\cite{Chapel2006} (which are the ones close to \DV), or with more advanced algorithms~\cite{Chakrabarty2019,Chakrabarty2020} for reachable sets approximations.
+To reduce complexity, it has been coupled with Active Learning (AL), a technique to choose the most informative or representative values of $x^{sample}$.
+A first study on the application of AL for the computation of viability kernels was done in~\cite{Chapel2006}, where the authors proposed an algorithm based on iteratively testing the nearest points to the frontier of the currently learned SVM classifier.
+More advanced AL algorithms for reachable sets approximations can be found in~\cite{Chakrabarty2019,Chakrabarty2020}.